skrey/yellow-extensions/features/gallery/README.md

 ## Settings

-The following settings can be configured in your text settings.
+The following settings can be configured in file `system/settings/system.ini`:

 `GalleryStyle` = gallery style, e.g. `photoswipe`, `simple`